joaoemanueljj1/joaoemanueljj1/README.md

 👋 Hi!
 I’m João Emanuel from NATAL-RN, Brazil and I'm 18 years old.
 I'm network administrator certified by SESI/SENAI - RN.
 A Dev student from C++ language, having basics knowledge of python.
-Nowadays, I'm focus to get more knowledge about C++, using POO concepts and employing my personal sofwtares on network.
+Nowadays, I'm focus to get more knowledge about C++, using OOP concepts and employing my personal sofwtares on network.